The ultimate drag-and-drop LVGL editor & GUI builder.

 Everything You Need to Build LVGL Interfaces

 PicoPixel is a browser-based visual LVGL GUI builder with drag-and-drop design, real-time collaboration, a live WebAssembly-powered simulator, and production-ready C code export.
-Design embedded touchscreen UIs for ESP32, STM32, Arduino, and any LVGL-compatible platform — free during early access.
+Design embedded touchscreen UIs for ESP32, STM32, Arduino, and any LVGL-compatible platform.

 Get Started.
 It's Free!